 Q: How does the weather and season affect aircraft noise?

 A: Individuals will usually notice an increase in aircraft noise during cooler months (spring & fall) when windows are more likely to be open and people are outside.
 During the hotter summer months, an aircraft’s ability to gain altitude quickly decreases due to the heat.
 They stay lower for longer, and more power is required for the aircraft to gain altitude.

-Also, in the summer months, pilots typically fly earlier in the morning because sunrise occurs early and the air is calm and cooler.
+Also, in the summer months, pilots typically fly earlier in the morning because sunrise occurs early, and the air is calmer and cooler.
 As the temperature rises, air becomes more turbulent and winds pick up, aircraft activity typically decreases.
 The summer monsoons also impact when aircraft operate at Cottonwood.

-Low cloud cover will also create more noise because the sound resonates back to the ground instead of disbursing throughout the atmosphere.
-As air density becomes thicker and the air is cooler and dryer, the air molecules are closer together, resulting in the sound conducting better, traveling longer distances and appearing louder to the common ear.
+Low cloud cover will create more noise because the sound resonates back to the ground instead of dispersing throughout the atmosphere.
+As air density becomes thicker and the air is cooler and dryer, the air molecules are closer together, resulting in the sound conducting more efficiently, traveling longer distances and appearing louder to the ear.

 Q: When does an aircraft make the most noise?